 - 1. Configuration block in the central part of the window, organized by 'tab': - Basic Basic gimbal stabilization settings.
-Adjusting these settings is usually adequate to achieve good camera stabilization. - Advanced More precise tuning options. - RC Settings settings to control the gimbal roll/pitch/yaw orientation with RC inputs. - Follow Mode settings related to special mode of the camera control. - Menu Button Specify the behavior of the MENU button (located on the controller board or mounted externally) - Real-time Data real-time sensor data monitoring.
+Adjusting these settings is usually adequate to achieve good camera stabilization. - Advanced More precise tuning options. - RC settings to control the gimbal roll/pitch/yaw orientation with RC inputs. - Service Specify the behavior of the MENU button (located on the controller board or mounted externally) and tune the battery monitoring service. - Follow settings related to special mode of the camera control when it follows frame. - Monitoring real-time sensor data monitoring.
 This screen is extremely helpful in tuning your gimbal performance.
-Firmware Update - Firmware and GUI software versions and update options. - 2.
+Firmware Update - Firmware and GUI software versions and update options. - Upgrade lets you to check the fresh version of firmware and upgrade if necessary. - Filters settings to setup digital filters for PID controller - 2.
 Connection COM-port selection and connection status. - 3.
 Profile Profile selection, loading, re-naming, and saving. - 4.
 Control Panel graphic visualization of gimbal orientation angles in three axes. - Black arrows are displaying the angles, blue arrows are a 10x time magnification to provide higher precision.
-Red marks show target angles that gimbal should keep. - Thin blue lines shows the maximum (peak) deflection from the central, neutral point. - Blue digits show peak deflection amplitude.
-Using these numbers, stabilization quality can be estimated.
+Red marks show target angles that gimbal should keep. - Thin blue lines shows the maximum (peak) deflection from the central, neutral point.

-- Vertical red bars to the right of the scales show actual power level, from 0 to 100%. - 5.
-READ, WRITE, RESET TO DEFAULTS buttons, and button to toggle motors state. - 6.
-At the bottom of the screen, tips, status or error messages (in red color) are displayed.
-Overall cycle time and I2C error count is also displayed. - 7.
+- Blue digits show peak deflection amplitude.
+Using these numbers, stabilization quality can be estimated. - Vertical red bars to the right of the scales show actual power level, from 0 to 100%. - Gray arrows shows the angle of a stator of each motor, if known. - 5.
+READ, WRITE buttons are used to transfer setting from/to board. - 6.
+MOTORS ON/OFF button is used to toggle motors state. - 7.
+At the bottom of the screen, tips, status or error messages (in red color) are displayed .
+Overall cycle time and I2C error count is also displayed. - 8.
 Battery voltage indicator with warning sector.